apkd/Apkd.Demystifier/README.md

 Clone/download this repository into the `Assets` directory of your project.

-## Compilation symbols
+## Configuration

-You can customize a few options by defining the following symbols in the project settings:
+You can customize the stack trace by defining the following compilation symbols in the project settings:
+- `APKD_STACKTRACE_HIDEPARAMS` - Hide the method parameter list completely.
+The most compact option.
+- `APKD_STACKTRACE_SHORTPARAMS` - Display the parameter list compactly (first letter of each parameter name only).
+- `APKD_STACKTRACE_FULLPARAMS` - Shows an expanded parameter list in the method signature.
+You can enable this if you have an unnaturally wide monitor.
 - `APKD_STACKTRACE_NOFORMAT` - Disables stack trace font formatting.
 Useful if you prefer your copy-pasted stack traces and log files to be clean.
-- `APKD_STACKTRACE_SHOWPARAMS` - Shows the parameter list in the method signature.
-You can enable this if you have an unnaturally wide monitor.
+- `APKD_STACKTRACE_DISABLE` - Restores default Unity stack traces.
+- `APKD_STACKTRACE_LAMBDAORDINALS` - Shows lambda ordinals.

 ## Notes

-- This package overwrites Unity's built-in stack trace parsing in an unsupported way and can make your editor unstable.
+- This package overrides Unity's built-in stack trace parsing in an unsupported way and can make your editor unstable.
 All feedback is appreciated.
-- Only tested on the 2018.3 (Windows/x86-64) version of the editor.
 - This package is editor-only and won't be included in builds.
-- Quick benchmarks have shown performance that is competitive or even better than Unity's built-in stack parsing.